kubeflow/community/security/self-assessment.md

   achieve silver and gold status.
 Community is currently working to achieve silver status for each Kubeflow project.
-- _Case Studies_: Kubeflow is used by a lot of organizations including AstraZeneca, AWS, Bloomberg, CERN, DHL, Google, IBM, NVIDIA, Nutanix, RedHat, Toyota, and many others.
+- _Case Studies_: Kubeflow is used by a lot of organizations including AstraZeneca, AWS, Bloomberg, CERN, DHL, Google, IBM, NVIDIA, Nutanix, Red Hat, Toyota, and many others.
 The extensive list of adopters for each project can be found here: https://github.com/kubeflow/community/blob/master/ADOPTERS.md
 - _Related Projects / Vendors_: Related projects including KServe, Volcano, MLFlow, Airflow.
 Vendors including SageMaker, VertexAI, AzureML, OpenShift AI.